lucaong/minisearch/README.md

 ## Use case

-`MiniSearch` addresses use cases where full-text search features are needed (e.g. prefix search, fuzzy search, boosting of fields), but the data to be indexed can fit locally in the process memory.
+`MiniSearch` addresses use cases where full-text search features are needed (e.g. prefix search, fuzzy search, ranking, boosting of fields…), but the data to be indexed can fit locally in the process memory.
 While you won't index the whole Internet with it, there are surprisingly many use cases that are served well by `MiniSearch`.
 By storing the index in local memory, `MiniSearch` can work offline, and can process queries quickly, without network latency.

-A prominent use-case is real tyme as-you-type search in web and mobile applications, where keeping the index on the client-side enables fast and reactive UIs, removing the need to make requests to a search server.
+A prominent use-case is real time search "as you type" in web and mobile applications, where keeping the index on the client enables fast and reactive UIs, removing the need to make requests to a search server.

 ## Features